running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 Deals damage to an enemy and also adds the same amount back to players health

 **Lightning damage**
-Elemental damage that deals ordinary damage as well as damage when hit by enemy.
+Elemental damage that deals ordinary damage as well as damage when hit by enemy (great when being attacked by multiple enemies aas it deals damage to alla of them).
 The damage is reduced if enemies resistant to the element are attacked and blocked if the enemy is immuned to it

 **Super health/High hp bonus**
 Same as normal health stat but much higher

-**Cold damage**
-Cold elemental damage.
-The damage is reduced if enemies resistant to the element are attacked and blocked if the enemy is immuned to it

 **Freeze**
 Freeze enemy for x seconds making them unable to attack you

-**Penetrate armor**
-Deals a high level of physical damage (similar to Attack but with a much higher number).
-Enemies cannot be resistant to physical damage

 ## Various